Ratt: Legal issues and two versions of Ratt again (2015–2018)

 In June 2015, Blotzer formed a band called Bobby Blotzer's Ratt Experience.
 In August 2015, Croucier formed a touring band that played Ratt's deep cuts, with the band debuting in September.
 Within days, Blotzer criticized Croucier for using the band's logo, arguing trademark infringement.

-In September 2015, Blotzer took over control of WBS, a company he set up with DeMartini and Pearcy in 1997 to handle RATT business, over the objection of DeMartini and announced that he had "taken control" of Ratt and his Ratt Experience lineup was the real Ratt and would be embarking a tour in 2016 titled the American Made Re-Invasion Tour.
-Within days, DeMartini spoke out against Blotzer using the band name. but Blotzer claims he has the legal right to do so on his behalf.
+In September 2015, Blotzer took over control of WBS, a company he set up with DeMartini and Pearcy in 1997 to handle Ratt business, over the objection of DeMartini and announced that he had "taken control" of Ratt and his Ratt Experience lineup was the real Ratt and would be embarking a tour in 2016 titled the American Made Re-Invasion Tour.
+Within days, DeMartini spoke out against Blotzer using the band name. but Blotzer claimed he has the legal right to do so on his behalf.
 In October 2015, DeMartini sued Blotzer for allegedly falsely advertising his "tribute band" as the actual band.
 On November 5, 2015, the Los Angeles federal court rejected DeMartini's claim.

-Until early 2017, Blotzer toured using the name Ratt.
+Blotzer toured using the name Ratt until early 2017.
 The 2016 Re-Invasion tour took Ratt throughout North America.
 Their tour also took them to the UK, including Hard Rock Hell and London.
-During this time, Blotzer was using the company WBS to sue the band's original bassist, Juan Croucier, for trademark infringement.
-On November 8, 2016, that Court granted summary judgment against WBS and in favor of Croucier, finding that the trademark rights had never properly been transferred to WBS and thus were still held by the RATT Partnership under its 1985 partnership agreement.
-Blotzer had also used WBS to sue Pearcy for trademark infringement in a separate lawsuit, but that lawsuit also failed.
+During this time, Blotzer used WBS to sue the band's original bassist, Juan Croucier, for trademark infringement.
+On November 8, 2016, the Court granted summary judgment against WBS and in favor of Croucier, finding that the trademark rights had never properly been transferred to WBS and thus were still held by the RATT Partnership under its 1985 partnership agreement.
+Blotzer sued Pearcy for trademark infringement in a separate lawsuit, but that lawsuit also failed.

-On November 29, 2016, Pearcy, Croucier and DeMartini announced that they had expelled Blotzer from the Ratt Partnership and announced their own Back for More Tour.
+On November 29, 2016, Pearcy, Croucier and DeMartini announced that they had expelled Blotzer from the Ratt partnership and announced their own Back for More Tour.

-Despite adverse court decisions, Blotzer continued to tour as RATT with his band, claiming the right to do so because final judgment had not yet been entered in the cases.
+Despite adverse court decisions, Blotzer continued to tour as Ratt with his band, claiming the right to do so because final judgment had not yet been entered in the cases.

 In June 2017, judgment was finally entered in the Croucier case, and Blotzer's WBS filed an appeal to the Ninth Circuit Court of Appeals.
-In May 2018, the RATT Partnership filed suit against Blotzer and WBS for trademark infringement for continuing to perform as RATT after February 2016, when it was adjudicated that WBS had no rights in the RATT marks and Blotzer was expelled from the Partnership.
+In May 2018, the Ratt partnership filed suit against Blotzer and WBS for trademark infringement for continuing to perform as Ratt after February 2016, when it was adjudicated that WBS had no rights in the Ratt trademarks and Blotzer was expelled from the partnership.
 In March 2019, the Ninth Circuit affirmed the district court judgment in favor of Croucier and sent the case back to the district court to determine whether WBS and its counsel should be liable for Croucier's attorneys' fees.